makisevon/flow/README.md

 So far, everything is fine.
 The engine can schedule and run tasks in dependency order.
 But what if there are weak dependencies?
 Specifically, in the above example, if we are not concerned with `B`'s output, how can we make `C` weakly dependent on `B` while minimizing the impact on concurrency?

-There is obviously a simple solution is to add some code to `B` to check whether it is dependent on `C` in the running workflow.
-The problem with this solution is that the code added to `B` should logically be added to `C`, and coding like this may make it hard to decouple tasks.
+There is obviously a simple solution: add some code to `B` to check whether it is a dependency of `C` in the running workflow.
+The problem with this solution is that the code added to `B` should logically belong to `C`, and coding in this way may make it hard to decouple tasks.

 Is there a better solution?
-Let's back to the definition of `C`. `B`'s ouput is passed to `C` via a future, and this future is actually designed to be `B` itself.
-In other words, we can let `C` rather than the engine drive `B` to starting running.
+Let's go back to the definition of `C`. `B`'s output is passed to `C` via a future, and this future is actually designed to be `B` itself.
+In other words, we can let `C` rather than the engine drive `B` to start running.

 To achieve this, we can redefine `B` and `C` as follows: